44-foot motor lifeboat

-The propellers are protected by the hull to help prevent them being damaged if the boat runs aground.
+The hull uses a semi-displacement design to improve speed and provide better seakeeping.
+The propellers are protected by raising them higher than the lowest portion of the hull to help prevent them being damaged if the boat runs aground.
 The boats have air-tight compartments forward and aft of the steering station.
 The aft compartment is designed to hold litters to strap in injured people, while the forward compartment holds uninjured rescued.

-The magazine Popular Mechanics reported in 1966 that the then new fleet of 44 foot motor life-boats represented several "firsts".
+The magazine Popular Mechanics reported in 1966 the new fleet of 44' MLBs represented several "firsts":